 So by this point, you may be wondering what exactly my little trip down Reminisce Lane has to do with your life or, as I borrowed from the catalogue of colloquial old sayings, the price of tea in China?

 I doubt there's a need for any great preaching skills here.
 From my little tale, I'd be willing to bet there's many of you who can make the possible parallels to your own life journey.
 It seems some of us come out of the womb knowing all this kind of stuff already, while many of us have to learn it, sometimes painfully, along the way.
 No matter your profession or your passion, you need to follow your heart, along with your inner GPS.
 Often, we don't know it all, or even a little bit, and it's important to be open to the guidance of those who are more familiar with the paths we're traversing.
 But ultimately, no one knows us like ourselves, and if our gut's telling us something, we need to honor that.

 Whatever your "it" is, some of us get it right the first time, and hit the home run in our batting premiere.
 Likewise, many of us strike out a bunch of times.
 But what's important is to get back up to bat, or back on the bike, or whatever analogy you feel like using.
-You have your own "bPatrick" in you, and every now and then, you just need to realign.
-It's my hope and prayer that it brings you the happiness and fulfillment you desire and deserve!
+Every now and then, you may just need to realign.
+It's my hope and prayer that doing so brings you the happiness and fulfillment you desire and deserve!